-An exemption under article 1(3) may be justified, even for a 10-year term, where that period of time is necessary for the contracting parties to recover the costs of significant investments in a very competitive market.
+An exemption under article 1(3) may be justified, even for a 10-year term, where that period is necessary for the contracting parties to recover the costs of significant investments in a very competitive market.
 Factors such as the level and the expected pay-off of the investment, the parties' market shares as well as estimated consumer benefit will also be taken into consideration.
 The HCC largely relies on the analysis of the European Commission and the European Court of Justice on this point.

-27 To what extent are franchise agreements incorporating licences of intellectual property rights, relating to trademarks or signs and know-how for the use and distribution of products, assessed differently from 'simple' distribution agreements under antitrust law?
+32 To what extent are franchise agreements incorporating licences of IPRs relating to trademarks or signs and know-how for the use and distribution of products assessed differently from 'simple' distribution agreements under antitrust law?

 Unlike simple distribution agreements, a franchise agreement, which is often combined with the supply of products, aims at the transfer of know-how, marketing, administrative and commercial methods and means, trademark licensing and the brand name of the supplier.
-In order to achieve its purpose, the franchiser must ensure that IP, expertise and methods transferred to the franchisee will not become widely known, to the benefit of his competitors and the franchisor must be able to take appropriate measures to safeguard the good reputation and of his network, his brand name, trademark and corporate identity.
-Clauses which aim at safeguarding the above conditions will not be found to distort competition within the meaning of article 1(1) of the Law.
+In order to achieve its purpose, the franchisor must ensure that IP, expertise and methods transferred to the franchisee will not become widely known, to the benefit of his competitors and the franchisor must be able to take appropriate measures to safeguard the good reputation and of his network, his brand name, trademark and corporate identity.
+Clauses that aim at safeguarding the above conditions will not be found to distort competition within the meaning of article 1(1) of the Law.

-Furthermore, exclusive supply clauses in the context of franchise agreements may qualify for an exemption under article 1(3) of the Law, where no objective product-standards exist, in order to safeguard the quality of the product, the brand-name of the franchiser and his good reputation.
+Furthermore, exclusive supply clauses in the context of franchise agreements may qualify for an exemption under article 1(3) of the Law, where no objective product-standards exist, in order to safeguard the quality of the product, the brand-name of the franchisor and his good reputation.
 Such restrictions may not however extend to supplies from other franchisees (case 252/1995).
 A five-year duration of said restrictions is normally considered as justified.

-28 Explain how a supplier's warranting to the buyer that it will supply the contract products on the terms applied to the supplier's most favoured customer or warranting to the buyer that it will not supply the contract products on more favourable terms to other buyers is assessed under antitrust law.
+33 Explain how a supplier's warranting to the buyer that it will supply the contract products on the terms applied to the supplier's most-favoured customer or that it will not supply the contract products on more favourable terms to other buyers is assessed under antitrust law.
+Would the analysis differ where the buyer commits to 'most favoured' terms in favour of the supplier?